About the course

 You will be required to complete six terms of language study in the same language.
 You may choose to study either Modern Hebrew or Biblical Hebrew or Yiddish at elementary, intermediate or advanced level.

 In addition, you will be required to select four courses from a range of options and a dissertation of up to 30,000 words.
 The options of this course, which vary from year to year, must be selected from those on offer.

 The degree course is intensive and is based on small classes, seminars, tutorials and close faculty-student contact.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Oriental Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies.

-You will be required to pass a qualifying examination in the language chosen at the end of Hilary term (spring term) of the first year of the course.
+You will be required to pass a qualifying examination in the language chosen at the end of the first year of the course, unless exempted.

 Oriental Studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.

 Many graduates have also undertaken further research into subjects linked with Oriental Studies and have pursued successful careers in the academic world, education and in museums.